Il Jin Kim

 |Seoul National University, Korea||1997||Presidential Honors Student |

-Dr. Il-Jin Kim is a Principal Investigator and Director of Applied Genomics in the UCSF Thoracic Oncology Program.
+Dr. Il-Jin Kim is Director of Applied Genomics in the UCSF Thoracic Oncology Program.
 His work focuses on the identification of novel diagnostic markers and therapeutic targets in various types of human cancers.
-Dr. Kim investigates human cancers using state-of-the-art technologies including next-generation sequencing (NGS) and system genetics, Dr. Kim has developed several innovative microarrays (RET, beta-catenin, K-ras, and BRAF) and pioneered new methods of high-throughput mutation screening for which he holds numerous patents.
-He is also an inventor of the World-fast targeted NGS technologies (DNA/RNA extraction, new targeted NGS library prep, NGS data analysis program, and data interpretation tool).
+He is an experienced geneticist for identifying and developing cancer biomarker and companion diagnostics (CDx) for anti-cancer therapeutics (solid and hematological malignancies).
+Dr. Kim investigates human cancers using state-of-the-art technologies including next-generation sequencing (NGS) and system genetics.
+Dr. Kim has developed several innovative microarrays (RET, beta-catenin, K-ras, and BRAF) and pioneered new methods of high-throughput mutation screening for which he holds numerous patents.
+He is also an inventor of the fastest targeted NGS technologies (DNA/RNA extraction, new targeted NGS library prep, NGS data analysis program, and data interpretation tool).

 Dr. Il-Jin Kim has identified novel potential diagnostic markers and/or therapeutic targets for human cancers using Integrative Systems Genetics system that he developed with his colleagues, such as PEBP4 (novel type II pneumocyte gene/marker for lung – Nature Commun, 2013), VRK1 (novel cancer-specific mitosis marker and a potential therapeutic target– Nature Commun, 2013), GREM1 (potential lung cancer oncogene and diagnostic marker (lung adenocarcinoma) – Plos One, 2012), SETDB1 (one of the frequently mutated genes and a potential therapeutic target in malignant mesotheliomas –Oncotarget, 2016), and FAIM2 (novel diagnostic marker for SCLC and atypical carcinoids by mRNA expression or IHC and a potential therapeutic target for SCLC- Sci Rep, 2016).